tamland/python-tidal/README.rst

-Example usage
+Usage
 -------------

-For examples on how to use the api, see the `examples` directory.
+For examples on how to use the api, see the `examples <https://github.com/tamland/python-tidal/tree/master/examples>`_  directory.

 Documentation
 -------------